July 7, 2010

 In situations like these above, it is not uncommon to feel emotions such as:

 Cognitive Therapy and Negative Self-Talk

-Cognitive therapy can help you feel better by identifying how negative or irrational ways of thinking (negative self-talk) impact your emotions.
+Cognitive therapy can help you feel better by identifying how negative ways of thinking (negative self-talk) impact your emotions.
 In cognitive therapy, the assumption is that the way you think affects the way you feel.

 Negative feelings like guilt, anger, and depression do not result from the bad things that happen to you, but from the way you think about these events.
 Oftentimes, these automatic thoughts happen so rapidly that you don’t even notice or question them.